What are unhealthy coping skills? (Definition)

 Identify the unhealthy coping skill:

-Elena and John had been dating for 6 years.
+Elena and John had been dating for 6 years, and broke up.
+Elena is taking the break up really hard.
 Rather than discussing the situation with her support system and/or going to therapy, she holds onto her anger and sadness.
 Every day after work, Elena goes home and opens a bottle of alcohol, and starts taking shots.
 Drinking numbs Elena’s anger and sadness temporarily, but the heartbreak remains unresolved.

 Substance Use